Politics of Thailand: 2014 Coup

-On 22 May 2014, the military staged a coup on 22 May 2014.
+On 22 May 2014, the military staged a coup.
 Prayut Chan-o-cha quickly cracked down on dissent.
-He put in place controls on the media, imposed Internet censorship, declared a curfew nationwide, banned gatherings of five or more persons and arrested politicians and anti-coup activists, some of whom were charged with sedition and tried in military courts.
+He put in place controls on the media, imposed Internet censorship, declared a nationwide curfew, banned gatherings of five or more persons and arrested politicians and anti-coup activists, some of whom were charged with sedition and tried in military courts.
 On 26 May, King Bhumibol Adulyadej endorsed the coup, formally appointing Prayut to "take charge of public administration" as of 24 May.
 On 22 July 2014, Prayut issued an interim constitution granting himself an amnesty for leading the coup and new sweeping powers.
 The junta legislature unanimously voted Prayut, the sole candidate, as the new prime minister.
 The formal appointment was made on 24 August 2014, in which King Bhumibol Adulyadej officially endorsed Prayut as prime minister.
 Prayut activated Article 44 of the interim constitution.
-It authorises Prayut to issue "any order to suppress" any act that "undermines public peace and order or national security, the monarchy Political rights had been a free fall since Prayut took control.
-On 13 October 2016, Bhumibol passed away, King Vajiralongkorn became the new monarch.
-On 16 July 2017, Prayut and military junta legislator issued the Crown Property law, making King Vajiralongkorn in control of the world’s biggest royal fortune.
+It authorises Prayut to issue "any order to suppress" any act that "undermines public peace and order or national security, the monarchy".
+Political rights had been a free fall since Prayut took control.
+On 13 October 2016, Bhumibol died; King Vajiralongkorn became the new monarch.
+On 16 July 2017, Prayut and military junta legislator issued the Crown Property law, making King Vajiralongkorn in control of the world's biggest royal fortune.